 Current Projects

 Cyclone Ditwah brought powerful storms and relentless rain to Sri Lanka causing flash flooding, storm surge and landslides that overwhelmed towns and destroyed entire villages.
 The cyclone made landfall onto the southeastern coast of Sri Lanka.
 Entire communities have been left submerged and massive disruptions have affected transport power and communication services across the island.
-The death toll has reached 479 as of 12/04/25.
+The death toll has reached 635 as of 12/19/25 and 192 people yet to be found.

 Families now face tremendous hardships with many having lost homes and livelihoods.
 Floodwaters have reached second story buildings and bridges have been swept away leaving survivors in need of urgent assistance.
 Rail and highway closures have cut off access to important areas making it even more difficult for people to receive help or relocate safely.